ZeanQin/zeanqin.github.io/content/drafts/typography-basics-and-best-practices.md

 ## Best Practices

-I've listed some of the practices I follow in choosing font size, heading size, line height, letter spacing and how many characters should be included in one line.
+I've listed some of the practices that I follow in choosing font size, heading size, line height, letter spacing and how many characters should be included in one line.

 ### 1. Font sizing

 Sizing in CSS can be specified in either _absolute_ units (think `px`) or _relative_ units (e.g. `em`).
 The size of an element specified in absolute units doesn't change, while the size of an element specified in relative units depends on the size of other elements on the page.

 <b-alert variant="success" show>
-<p>You should avoid using absolute units like <code>px</code>, and instead use relative units like <code>em</code>) as much as possible.</p>
+<p>You should avoid using absolute units like <code>px</code>, and instead use relative units like <code>em</code> as much as possible.</p>

 <p>The purpose of the <code>px</code> unit should be to serve as the foundation of a type system based on relative units.
 In other words, it’s an absolute value that a relative unit can point to in order to define its own size relative to that value.</p>
 </b-alert>